VPS Performance: Diagnosing Slow Servers

 curl -o /dev/null -s -w "TTFB: %{time_starttransfer}s\n" http://localhost/index.php

-CPU, memory, and disk I/O saturation can all cause slow responses.
+Resource saturation is a common cause of slow responses.
+CPU, memory, and disk input-output operations can each create bottlenecks, and they often compound each other.
 Check each of these systematically to identify where the constraint lies.

 # Overall resource usage sorted by CPU